jkwchui/chem-jon-hk/docs/jon/teaching/plays/marking-IA/README.md

 As I subscribe to [AirTable](https://www.airtable.com), I use an Airtable form.
 I bridge this to the Page-Designer block.
 A Google Sheet linked Form would work just fine.

+Note that the form goes Comm -> Ex -> An -> CE -> PE.

 ## 3. Marking

-Let's start with the technology involved in marking.
+Let's start with the nitty-gritty involved in marking.
 As far as I know what the moderators can see in RMAssessor is **limited to what is visible with no interactions**.
 In other words,

 * visible: handwriting -> scan
 * visible: review points on Word -> PDF